Special Interest Groups

 Montanans with Addictions & Mental Health Issues

 Adults with some form of mental illness have a smoking rate 70% higher than adults with no mental illness.
 MTUPP, in conjunction with the Addictive and Mental and Disorders Division of DPHHS, developed a toolkit to assist Behavior Health Systems and Providers with integrating tobacco treatment and policies into their programs as a way to better help clients overcome their addiction.
+Contact MTUPP Cessation Specialist for a copy of the toolkit.
 For more information on tobacco use in the behavioral health population, visit the CDC.

 Other Special Interest Groups